 *Look for a Non-GMO Project seal on the label.

 Q: Where is your Tamari / Shoyu made?

-San-J brews Tamari and Shoyu soy sauces in the USA.
-We blend it with Tamari and Shoyu made in Japan when necessary for Tamari (Black label), Reduced Sodium Tamari (White label), Tamari Lite 50% Less Sodium and Organic Shoyu.
-Everything we receive from Japan is tested for radiation prior to accepting it for use at San-J.
+San-J brews Tamari soy sauces in the USA.
+We blend it with Tamari made in Japan when necessary for Tamari (Black label), Reduced Sodium Tamari (White label), Tamari Lite 50% Less Sodium.
+Shoyu is made in Japan.